• Skip to primary navigation

 • Make transmitter and receiver circuits one by one.

-• Connect 1 watt LED in parallel with solar cell.
+• First, connect 1 watt LED in parallel with solar cell.

-• Power both circuits and adjust transmitter volume.
+• Then power both circuits and adjust transmitter volume.

-• In dark room listen if speaker is ON and receiver gives clear sound.
+• After that, in dark room listen if speaker is ON and receiver gives clear sound.

-• Try using photodiode and change amplifier to LM386 circuit.
+• Then try using photodiode and change amplifier to LM386 circuit.

 • Circuit will still work good and we must try different parts too.